ridvanozcan/ridvanozcan/README.md

 <p align="center">

-I'm a  ``Software Engineer `` and I'm doing a master's degree in artificial intelligence.I am currently working as an android developer.
-I want to produce useful resources both for myself and for those working in this field by actively using my Github account.
+I am a Software Engineer with a Master's degree in artificial intelligence.
+I am currently working as an android developer.
+By actively using my Github account, I want to produce useful resources for both myself and those working in this field.

 </p>